iivanoo/covid-apps-observer/data/data_us/reports/resources/com.doctorondemand.android.patient___3.52.0/report.md

 > I am setting new passwords and they are refused<br> :date: __2021-01-26 23:06:51__

 > Worst experience ever!!
 Doctor arrived late to our video call.
 I could not see the doctor, video was snowy and I had to ask the doctor to repeat herself over and over again.
 The doctor said she had to refresh her side of the call over and over again.
 No advice was given or medication.
 Customer Service is no help at all.
 No warning to the end of the call.
 Say clear of this application.
 Don't get robbed like I did.
 Doctors are suppose to help people, not rob them.<br> :date: __2021-01-25 23:30:12__

-> Unusable.
-Click for a visit, asks you who for but doesn't give the option to answer.
-So your just stuck there.<br> :date: __2021-01-25 15:37:58__

-> Gave my wife the wrong prescription and wouldn't fix their mistake!
-We are trying not to go into Dr offices because we have a premie baby at home.
-So when my wife had a terrible earache we thought we could rely on Doctor On Demand to help us.
-Their Dr wrote the Rx for the wrong medicine...and then couldn't be reached to fix it.
-We had to pay an ADDITIONAL $75 to get to get some simple eardrops.
-They have refused to credit us for the wrong Rx.
-I caution everyone to avoid this company!<br> :date: __2021-01-24 16:12:10__

-> Forces you to give up your location data even if you're going the telehealth route.
-Completely useless app.<br> :date: __2021-01-22 15:28:35__